solo-io/solo-docs/gloo/docs/user_guides/gateway/external_services/ec2_upstream.md

 available instances it is recommended that you credential your upstreams with a low-access user account that has the ability to assume the specific roles it requires.
-- When you provide both a secret ref and a list of Role ARNs to your upstream, Gloo will call the AWS API with credentials composed from that user account and those roles (via the AssumeRole feature).
+- When you provide both a secret ref and a list of Role ARNs to your upstream, Gloo will call the AWS API with credentials composed from the user account associated with the secret and the provided roles (via the AssumeRole feature).

+#### Create a role
-- To configure you AWS account for this use case, there are two steps to take (if you have not already done so):
+- To configure you AWS account with the relevant ARN Roles, there are two steps to take (if you have not already done so):
   - Create a policy that allows the policy holder to describe EC2 instances
   - Create a role that contains that policy and trusts (ie: grants roles assumption to) the upstream's account

-#### Create a role
-- In the AWS console:
+- First create a role.
+In the AWS console:
   - Navigate to IAM > Roles, choose "Create Role"
   - Follow the interactive guide to create a role
     - Choose "AWS account" as the type of trusted entity and provide the 12 digit account id of the account which holds the EC2 instances you want to route to.
 - Choose or create a policy for the role
     - An example of a **Policy** that allows the role to describe EC2 instances is shown below.